← Back to Hub

 3. 3Estimate when you need to.
 Eating out or at a friend's house?
 Search for something similar in the app.
 A rough estimate is better than not logging at all.

 4. 4Check your daily totals.
-At the end of the day, look at your total calories, protein, carbs, and fat.
-These are the four numbers you'll enter into Coach Yourself Strong.
+At the end of the day, look at your total protein, carbs, and fat.
+These are the three numbers you'll enter into Coach Yourself Strong.

 Tips for Accuracy